software-development-project-1/software-development-project-1.github.io/material/sprint-1.md

 The project will be empty for now, but we will add some user stories and tasks for the project after the Sprint Planning event.

+{: .note }

+> There are as many different backlog implementations as there are software development teams.
+The presented backlog implementation isn't the industry standard or the only correct one but perhaps a fairly good starting point.
+Scrum emphasizes constant process improvement and the backlog implementation should be constantly improved to better suit your team's needs.

 {: .important-title }

 > Exercise 5